Surf Forecasts:

 Table - best surf conditions forecast for Pererenan over the next 16 days.

-Alright, Rusty here.
-Let’s have a look at what’s cookin’ for Pererenan over the next couple of weeks.
+Alright folks, Rusty here.
+Let’s take a look at what’s shaping up for the next couple of weeks.

 Rusty.